Tips for visiting a nude beach

-Slip, slap, slop and don’t forget those spots the sun might not normally see.
+Slip, slap, slop and don’t forget those to put sunscreen on the spots the sun might not normally see.

-Remember to keep your eyes to yourself and don’t stare at your beach mates!
+Remember to keep your eyes to yourself and don’t stare at your beach mates - however novel nudity might be!

 And definitely don’t take any photos or pull out your phone.
-Privacy is paramount and we've seen it all before.
+Privacy is paramount on a nude beach - and we've seen it all before.

 If you do feel awkward, try to avoid cracking any risqué jokes – you don’t want your fellow beachgoers to feel uncomfortable.